-When evaluating the improved moments by walking along the boundary, every object contour was tracked down separately (in no particular direction) and its invariant moments were computed, the object boundary invariants were the sum of these contour
+When evaluating the improved moments by walking along the boundary, every object contour was tracked down separately (in no particular direction) and its invariant moments were computed, the object boundary invariants were the sum of these contour moments.
+For the boundary moments by sweeping the image space, the pixels in the inner and outer boundaries were considered for computations as they were met, this is in no particular order, just as a chunk of pixels.

-In tables (1), (2) and (3), $i - \phi_i$ stands for the improved moments, φ_i , for the traditional moments, W appears whenever the moments refer to those computed by walking along the boundary, S appears if the moments are related to those computed by sweeping the image space.
+In charts (1), (2) and (3), $i - \phi_i$ stands for the improved moments, φ_i , for the traditional moments, W appears whenever the moments refer to those computed by walking along the boundary, S appears if the moments are related to those computed by sweeping the image space.

-Tables 1 and 2 display the experimental results obtained for two of the sixteen objects used in the study, the position, orientation and size of the objects are random; each of the six RTS samples was evaluated with the three methods being investigated, thus every object has three associated sub-tables within each table.
+Charts 1 and 2 display the experimental results obtained for two of the sixteen objects used in the study, the position, orientation and size of the objects are random; each of the six RTS samples was evaluated with the three methods being investigated, thus every object has three associated sub-charts within each table.

-In every sub-table each 7-element column represents the coordinates of a point in the hepta-dimensional invariants space.
-The first column in each sub-table was chosen as the reference for the other five columns in that sub-table.
+In every sub-chart each 7-element column represents the coordinates of a point in the hepta-dimensional invariants space.
+The first column in each sub-chart was chosen as the reference for the other five columns in that sub-chart.